eman613/awesome-github-repos/data.md

 *   [qbittorrent/qBittorrent](https://github.com/qbittorrent/qBittorrent) - qBittorrent BitTorrent client

 *   [microsoft/terminal](https://github.com/microsoft/terminal) - The new Windows Terminal and the original Windows console host, all in the same place!

-*   [xbmc/xbmc](https://github.com/xbmc/xbmc) - Kodi is an award-winning free and open source home theater/media center software and entertainment hub for digital media.
-With its beautiful interface and powerful skinning engine, it's available for Android, BSD, Linux, macOS, iOS, tvOS and Windows.

 ## Zig